|

 Ravel.
 Elsewhere there's a piano being played like a trap kit's cymbals

 . . . and elsewhere a violin is being played like a washboard."
+"Two musicians performing multiple instruments over 24 tracks in just

 over an hour of time. . . .
 How can so many largely unrelated tracks be